ToM4AI/ToM4AI.github.io/_pages/AAAI2026/call-for-papers.md

 **Topics include (but are not limited to):**
 Topics include, but are not limited to:
 - Developmental ToM: Insights for AI
+- Human Social Behaviour & Cognition
 - The Role of ToM in Human-AI Interaction
 - Computational ToM
 - ToM in Large Language Models: Emulation, Emergence, or Anthropomorphic Illusion?